-Sherry A. Aaholm (59) was first elected as a director in 2018.
+Sherry A. Aaholm (60) was first elected as a director in 2018.
 Since April 2021, Ms. Aaholm has served as Vice President and Chief Digital Officer of Cummins, Inc. (NYSE: CMI), a global power leader and a corporation of complementary business segments that design, manufacture, distribute and service a broad portfolio of power solutions, where she previously served as Vice President - Chief Information Officer from June 2013 to March 2021.
 From August 1999 to December 2012, Ms. Aaholm served as Executive Vice President, Information Technology of FedEx Services.
-The Board benefits from Ms. Aaholm's graduate degree in sustainability as well as her over 33 years of overseeing mission-critical information systems, extensive experience in technology and information security, and development of digital/Internet of Things (IoT) and prognostics solutions for manufacturing and physical products, including in the transportation and logistics industries.
+The Board benefits from Ms. Aaholm's graduate degree in sustainability as well as her over 34 years of overseeing mission-critical information systems, extensive experience in technology and information security, and development of digital/Internet of Things (IoT) and prognostics solutions for manufacturing and physical products, including in the transportation and logistics industries.
+Ms. Aaholm also brings to the Board key human capital management experience, gained from developing successful leadership programs and cultivating talent across different organizations.
+In addition, the Board benefits from the fact that Ms. Aaholm is National Association of Corporate Directors ("NACD") Directorship Certified[®].
+NACD Directorship Certified directors establish themselves as committed to continuing education on emerging issues and helping to elevate the role of directorship.

-John R. Congdon, Jr. (65) was first elected as a director in 1998.
+John R. Congdon, Jr. (66) was first elected as a director in 1998.
 He is the cousin of David S. Congdon, the Company's Executive Chairman of the Board.
-Prior to their acquisition by Penske Truck

-Leasing in July 2017, Mr. Congdon served as the Chairman of the Board of Directors and Chief Executive Officer for each of Old Dominion Truck Leasing, Inc. and Dominion Dedicated Logistics, Inc. Mr. Congdon has over 40 years of experience in the trucking industry and brings to the Board extensive knowledge of dedicated logistics, fleet management services and the purchase and sale of equipment.
+Prior to their acquisition by Penske Truck Leasing in July 2017, Mr. Congdon served as the Chairman of the Board of Directors and Chief Executive Officer for each of Old Dominion Truck Leasing, Inc. and Dominion Dedicated Logistics, Inc. Mr. Congdon has over 40 years of experience in the trucking industry and brings to the Board extensive knowledge of dedicated logistics, fleet management services and the purchase and sale of equipment.
 Having previously served as chairman of a board, Mr. Congdon also brings experience in board management.